-Nebula Genomics brings whole genome sequencing technology to the consumer market offering more data than any other service, however, more doesn’t necessarily mean better.
-A lot of the information can’t currently be used to gain useful insights into your health or ancestry.
+Nebula Genomics brings whole genome sequencing technology to the consumer market.
+However, a lot of the information can’t currently be used to gain useful insights into your health or ancestry.
 This means that whilst you may gain some benefit from this type of data in the future, currently the value for money isn’t quite there.

-If you’re looking for the best value for money in ancestry or health reporting now, rather than looking to pay a premium for data which may have more uses in the future, then you may be better suited looking elsewhere.
-When it comes to ancestry, 23andMe and AncestryDNA offer the largest databases allowing them to provide the most accurate information about your heritage.
+If you’re looking for the best value for money in ancestry or health reporting now, rather than looking to pay a premium for data that may have more uses in the future, then you may be better suited looking elsewhere.

-If health reports are what interest you, you should choose a dedicated health service like SelfDecode, which not only provides you with genetic insights, but also personalized recommendations to optimize your health.
-SelfDecode’s platform uses AI and machine learning to accurately predict and analyze up to 83 million SNPs from a typical DNA test, for a fraction of the price of whole genome sequencing.
+A service like SelfDecode can offer cutting-edge health and ancestry insights.
+If health reports are what interest you, SelfDecode provides personalized genetic insights and recommendations to optimize your health.
+SelfDecode’s platform uses AI and machine learning to accurately predict and analyze up to 83 million SNPs from a typical DNA test.

 With Ancestry Insights from SelfDecode you’ll discover your ancestry composition, mitochondrial ancestry, and other detailed reports (only available with the SelfDecode DNA kit).